Rahul Gandhi harming India in his hate against PM Modi: BJP | Politics

 In his fierce hate against Prime Minister Narendra Modi, he has been making comments against India, the BJP leader told a press conference where he also cautioned the Congress against speaking ill about India in foreign countries.

-It is the Congress that has been carrying kerosene oil to incite riots since the 1984 anti-Sikh riots, he alleged, dubbing Gandhi a ''part-time, immature, unsuccessful leader of a hopeless Congress'' who has often spoken negatively about the country in foreign places like the US, the UK, and Singapore.
+It is the Congress which has been carrying kerosene oil to incite riots since the 1984 anti-Sikh riots, he alleged, dubbing Gandhi a ''part-time, immature, unsuccessful leader of a hopeless Congress'' who has often spoken negatively about the country in foreign places like the US, the UK and Singapore.

 ''He keeps making such comments frequently and it will not be wrong to say that this amounts to betraying the country,'' Bhatia said.